Seasons and Festivals

 Picture, Jesus on the Cross

-On Friday, the day after he was arrested, Jesus was executed by the slow and painful method of crucifixion, which was used by the Romans for executing common criminals, so it was not a good day for him.
-But because of what Jesus did for us on the cross, our failure to keep God's commandments is forgiven and we have reconciliation with God and the chance of eternal life with Him after our death, so it's a very good day for us - hence the name Good Friday.
-(Return to Top)
+On Friday, the day after he was arrested, Jesus was executed by the slow and painful method of crucifixion, which was used by the Romans for executing common criminals, so it was not a 'good' day for him.
+But because of what Jesus did for us on the cross, our failure to keep God's commandments is forgiven and we have reconciliation with God and the chance of eternal life with Him after our death, so it's a 'very good day' for us - hence the name Good Friday.

 The customs associated with Good Friday are varied.
 Some churches hold a 'procession of witness' through the streets with someone carrying a full-size cross at the front, because Jesus carried his own cross to the place of execution.
 Others perform a play depicting the events of this day, often in the open air and attracting large crowds.
-Still others have a quiet and reflective Service in church with little or no music and not including Communion, and yet others have a choral event of sombre music written about the day.
-(Return to Top)
+Still others have a quiet and reflective Service in church with little or no music and no Communion, and yet others have a choral event of sombre music written about the day.

 Holy Saturday